TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-throughput-howto-apollo.md

 />

 # Throughput and Scaling How-to Topics
-Most users are able to resolve their Throughput How-to issue using the steps below.
+Most users are able to resolve their throughput issues and questions using the following steps.

 ## **Recommended Steps**

 ### **Cannot scale down RUs**
-Minimum RUs per container
+Minimum RUs per container:
 * Throughput provisioned on a database: 100
 * Throughput provisioned on a container: 400

-There are factors that may prevent you from scaling down to the minimum as documented in [Provision throughput on containers and databases](https://docs.microsoft.com/azure/cosmos-db/set-throughput#update-throughput-on-a-database-or-a-container) such as using shared throughput.
+Factors that can prevent you from scaling down to the minimum, are documented in [Provision throughput on containers and databases](https://docs.microsoft.com/azure/cosmos-db/set-throughput#update-throughput-on-a-database-or-a-container), such as using shared throughput.
 Containers in a shared throughput database share the throughput (RU/s) allocated to that database.
 You can have up to four containers with a minimum of 400 RU/s on the database.
 Each new container after the first four will require an additional 100 RU/s minimum.
 For example, if you have a shared throughput database with eight containers, the minimum RU/s on the database will be 800 RU/s.

 ### **RUs charge higher for inserts and deletes**
-Modifying indexes would result in better performance.
+Modifying indexes result in better performance.

+### Bulk operations using ADF?
-**Bulk operations using ADF?** It is expected to slow the system as bulk operation would consume most of the provisioned throughput.
-It is recommended to perform such operation during less workload hours or to increase throughput for quicker data transfer.
+This is expected to slow the system, because bulk operation will consume most of the provisioned throughput.
+We recommend that you perform such operations during hours with less workload, or increase the throughput for quicker data transfer.

 ### **Cannot find the option to enable autoscale?**

-* You can enable autoscale on existing databases and containers through the Azure portal.
+* You can enable autoscale on existing databases and containers through the Azure portal
-* To create new databases and containers with autoscale, use the Azure portal, Azure Resource Manager template, or latest versions of the Azure Cosmos DB .NET SDK V3.9+ or Java SDK V4+.
+* To create new databases and containers with autoscale, use the Azure portal, Azure Resource Manager template, or latest versions of the Azure Cosmos DB .NET SDK V3.9+ or Java SDK V4+
-* Support in Azure CLI, PowerShell, and other SDKs is planned, but not yet available.
+* Support in Azure CLI, PowerShell, and other SDKs is planned, but not yet available

-### **I am trying to create a container programmatically cannot find the context for autoscale setting**
+### **I'm trying to create a container programmatically, but can't find the context for autoscale setting**
-* You can create a new autoscale database or container using [Resource Manager templates](https://docs.microsoft.com/azure/cosmos-db/manage-sql-with-resource-manager#azure-cosmos-account-with-autoscale-throughput).
+* You can create a new autoscale database or container using [Resource Manager templates](https://docs.microsoft.com/azure/cosmos-db/manage-sql-with-resource-manager#azure-cosmos-account-with-autoscale-throughput)
-* Support for Azure CLI and PowerShell is planned, but not yet available.
+* Support for Azure CLI and PowerShell is planned, but not yet available

-### **Changing RU Throughput**
+### **Change the RU throughput**
-You can have several options to change the throughput for your collections or databases.
+You have several options to change the throughput for your collections or databases:
 * [Azure CLI](https://docs.microsoft.com/cli/azure/cosmosdb/collection?view=azure-cli-latest#az-cosmosdb-collection-show)
 * [.NET SDK](https://docs.microsoft.com/azure/cosmos-db/how-to-provision-database-throughput#provision-throughput-using-net-sdk)
 * [Offers](https://docs.microsoft.com/rest/api/cosmos-db/offers)
-* You can also change to use [autoscale throughput](https://docs.microsoft.com/azure/cosmos-db/provision-throughput-autoscale)
+* You can also use [autoscale throughput](https://docs.microsoft.com/azure/cosmos-db/provision-throughput-autoscale)

 ## **Recommended Documents**